 RD-POD (Running Dynamics)

 This is a clip-on pod that gives running dynamics data like the (Effective) Ground Contact Time and Vertical Oscillation.
-You’ll get the same from a HRM-RUN chest strap.
-These sensors along with GPS will feed into Garmin’s free Running Power CIQ app which we will discuss later in this Garmin Forerunner 645 Review.
+You’ll get the same from an HRM-RUN chest strap.
+These Forerunner-compatible sensors along with GPS will feed into Garmin’s free Running Power CIQ app which we will discuss later in this Garmin 645 Review.

 I’m not convinced that these sensors (and GPS) are sufficiently accurate inputs to give meaningful results in Garmin’s Running Power app.
 But it’s free, so give it a go.

 Really I wouldn’t bother buying one of these.
 The metrics are not really actionable.
 You WILL get cadence from inside the watch and that IS accurate enough to be actionable AND cadence is the quickest win that most people can make to improve their technique.
 Basically…make cadence progressively higher over time; and lovely things fall into place, naturally.